willwull/saturnus/README.md

 # Saturnus is unmaintained!

+_**Update (July 1, 2023)**: Due to new Reddit API usage rules, I've now taken down the hosted website in order to not accidentally go over the limits of the API free tier.
+Now the only way for you to try this is to clone and build a local copy with your own Client ID._

 _I'm super busy with my job nowadays so unfortunately I won't have time to work on this project at the moment.
 It's still deployed and usable!
 But don't expect any new features or fixes in the near future._

 _I've improved my front-end skills a lot since starting this project, so rather than continuing to build on this pile of spaghetti code, I will likely do a rewrite in another repo._